 It’s no surprise to me that many women struggle to breastfeed in our society.
 If you are not eating properly (whether it be for convenience, because you want to lose weight, because of personal beliefs about food, etc…) I can see how it might be tough to stay the course and continue a breastfeeding relationship.
 Without the proper nutrients, you are bound to crash and burn OR your baby could end up with some sort of “issue.”

 Many breastfeeding mothers think that fat is one of the foods to avoid while breastfeeding.
 IT’S NOT!!!!!
 The majority of my friends have immediately cut fats from their diet in an effort to regain their pre-pregnancy shape and size.
 Fat is an essential nutrient which has borne the brunt of too much bad press.
 You need fat to make new body cells and hormones.
 Your baby needs fat for the same reasons and more.
 Your baby also needs fat for their growing and developing brain and nervous system, for a strong and robust immune system and a healthy digestive system.

-In fact fat is probably the most important part of your breast milk.
+Fat is probably the most important part of your breast milk

 The fatty acid content of your breast milk is heavily influenced by your diet.
 Animal fats are essential despite what you’ve been led to believe (see a post I wrote called Let’s Talk About Fats Baby).
 Arachidonic acid, found primarily in animal fats, is crucial for your baby’s brain and retina development.

 Breast milk is incredibly rich in cholesterol, essential for nervous system development.
 Breast milk also contains fat digesting enzymes, called lipases, to ensure that your baby absorbs all of this essential fat in your breast milk.